jacklbraze/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 ![Basic styling options that include options to edit the email and content background colors, default font name, and default link color.][2]

 ### Add a custom font
+In order to add a custom font to Braze, you must perform the following steps:

+1. Create a @font-face [CSS file][9] and host this file on a web server that has CORS enabled
+2. Host the custom font file on a server with CORS enabled

-To add a custom font, click **Add a custom font** and enter the font's name and source file URL.
+To add a custom font to Braze, click **Add a custom font** and enter the font's name and CSS file URL.
 For the **Font Name** field, enter the same font name as your custom font source file.
 Ensure that the name is capitalized and spaced correctly.
 Enter the corresponding **Font URL**.
 Check that the preview shows your custom font before saving.
 Click **Save** to use the custom font as your default email font.

 Currently, you can only add one custom font for the global style settings.